Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Diversity of Radio Light Curves

 The radio SNe are suppressed by SSA in the early stage of the evolution.
 As the shock wave expands, the SSA frequency shifts to the lower frequency due to the decrease in the number density and magnetic field strength.
 The radio flux peaks when the SSA frequency $\nu_{\rm a}$ passes the radio frequency: $\nu_{\rm obs}=\nu_{\rm a}$.

-The GRBs radio afterglow is also affected by SSA in the early phase of the evolution, then $\nu_{\rm a}$ decreases as the shock wave expands.
-However, the evolution of radio flux is different from radio SNe due to the large synchrotron peak frequency $\nu_{\rm m}>\nu_{\rm a}$.
+The GRB radio afterglow is also affected by SSA in the early phase of the evolution, then $\nu_{\rm a}$ decreases as the shock wave expands.
+However, the evolution of radio flux is different from radio SNe in the case of the large synchrotron peak frequency $\nu_{\rm m}>\nu_{\rm a}$.
 The radio flux becomes maximum when the peak frequency $\nu_{\rm m}$ passes the radio frequency: $\nu_{\rm obs}=\nu_{\rm m}$.
-The radio spectrum evolution strongly depends on the cooling frequency $\nu_{\rm c}$.
-The radio flux reaches a local minimum when the spectrum changes from the fast cooling to the slow cooling regime at $\nu_{\rm c}=\nu_{\rm m}$ \citep[e.g.,][]{2022ApJ...940..189F,2023MNRAS.524.6004W}.
+However, if the system is off-axis and violates Eq. (\ref{eq:condition}), the peak flux is achieved when the core of the jet becomes visible.
+The evolution of the radio spectrum depends sensitively on the cooling frequency $\nu_{\rm c}$.
+The radio flux reaches a local minimum when the spectrum transitions from the fast-cooling to the slow-cooling regime at $\nu_{\rm c}=\nu_{\rm m}$ \citep[e.g.,][]{2022ApJ...940..189F,2023MNRAS.524.6004W}.
 However, \citet{1998ApJ...497L..17S} shows that the radio flux does not reach the local minimum in the same regime.
 These inconsistencies may arise from different assumptions about the particle energy distribution.
-Therefore, the radio afterglow light curves around the local minimum may not be realistic.

-Since the peak time of the GRB radio afterglow strongly depends on the shock dynamics and geometry due to the relativistic Doppler effect \citep{2017MNRAS.472.4953L,2020ApJ...896..166R}, we focus mainly on the diversity of radio afterglow light curves in a wide range of isotropic equivalent energy $E_{\rm iso}$ and viewing angle $\theta_{\rm obs}$ in the following discussion.